mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 (From 18:20 to 21:05, Katagiri Roshi divides the text into sections.
 These sections mostly line up with the paragraphs in the Thomas Clearly translation we have today (see [link](http://www.thezensite.com/ZenTeachings/Dogen_Teachings/GenjoKoan_Cleary.htm)), with some differences.)

-(He has someone read the first paragraph:)
+(He has someone read the first section:)

 > When all things are Buddha’s teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.
 > When myriad things are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.
 > Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
 > Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.

 Okay.
 The first section is divided into four sentences.
+The first one is:

-####
+#### 22:28

 > When all things are Buddha’s teaching, then there is delusion and enlightenment, there is cultivation of practice, there is birth, there is death, there are buddhas, there are sentient beings.

 [The translator] says “Buddha’s teachings”; I think originally [Dogen] said “Buddha-dharma.”
 Buddha-dharma means the whole universe. *Whole universe* means not a huge avocado seed, okay?
 It’s not like a huge avocado seed.
 In other words, the universe is not a huge lump of the earth body.
 Do you understand?
-Buddha-dharma means, I told you already, a perpetual flow of energies, always going, and acting.
+Buddha-dharma means, I told you already, a perpe tual flow of energies, always going, and acting.
 And it’s quiet; but it’s dynamic: it’s always going.
 That is huge; boundless.
 There are no boundaries.
 Always huge, huge.
 That’s why I sometimes use “vast expanse of existence.”
 It’s vast.
 It’s really vastness.

 So first of all, you have to see the human world, human beings, in terms of Buddha’s eye.
 So the first section is talking about the outlook on the world: how you should see the world, how you understand the human world.
 So first of all, you have to see the world in terms of Buddha’s eye.